 It brings us full circle back to the land and crops and water resources.

 We have seen how Israel has smartened its water practices, but other countries have their own processes for recycling and reusing water.
 In the areas surrounding Mexico City, the wastewater is all that is available to the farmers, who use the tainted water to grow crops.
 We shake our heads as we realize we cannot eat particular fruit that comes from Mexico or markets in Taiwan or China.In some areas, wastewater is all that is available to farmers, who use the tainted water to grow crops.
 Click To Tweet

 In these countries, the term ‘organic’ does not take into consideration’ environmental contamination’ only no use of immediate and locally used products like fertilizers and pesticides.
 The earth and the water might be polluted, and produce can still be exported and marketed–which is the case.
 What’s in the water winds up in our food.

-We take a drink from a clear crystal stream, and we view the ability to cleanse, bathe, have free access to water from our sink or a glass, sail the oceans, and harness hydroelectric power as a glass-half-full.
+We take a drink from a clear crystal stream, and we view the ability to cleanse, bathe, have free access to water resources from our sink or a glass, sail the oceans, and harness hydroelectric power as a glass-half-full.
 We look at waste disposal, chemical dumping, and poor management as a glass-half-empty.

 This blog post is an excerpt from chapter 3.6 of Audit of the Universe.